eqNj/eqN-PD2-Filter/README.md

 Added "Max Sockets" information to throwing weapons.

-Introduced a new filter version, 'eqN-Specialized-SSF'.
+Introduced a new filter version, 'eqN - Specialized SSF'.
 This version is particularly for those whom have no interest in special highlights being added to any LLD items.
-Otherwise, this version functions identically to the 'eqN-All-In-One' filter version.
+Otherwise, this version functions identically to the 'eqN - All-In-One' filter version.

 ## 1.11.0 - (Season 12)

-Perfected the Specialized-SSF filter and its "Potionless - Relaxed" filter level.
+Perfected the Specialized SSF filter and its "Potionless - Relaxed" filter level.

 Added flavorful drop sounds to certain high rarity items.